datkk06/OpenStack-Tutorial/Content/neutron.md

 # systemctl enable neutron-metadata-agent
 ```

-On all the Compute nodes, install the Neutron packages
+On all the Compute nodes, install the Neutron package
 ```
-# yum install -y openstack-neutron
-# yum install -y openstack-neutron-ml2
 # yum install -y openstack-neutron-openvswitch
 ```